Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### What are redemptions?

-Redemptions serve the crucial purpose of keeping GYUSD pegged to the value of a dollar, creating a price floor around $0.9945.
+Redemptions serve the crucial purpose of keeping gyUSD pegged to the value of a dollar, creating a price floor around $0.9945.
 They do this in a decentralized way without reliance on centralized assets, oracles, or 3rd parties.

-A redemption is essentially swapping GYUSD for ETH/LST at face value, as if 1 GYUSD is exactly worth $1.00.
-Redemptions can be initiated by anyone, but are only profitable when GYUSD is less than $1.
+A redemption is essentially swapping gyUSD for ETH/LST at face value, as if 1 gyUSD is exactly worth $1.00.
+Redemptions can be initiated by anyone, but are only profitable when gyUSD is less than $1.

-The redeemer sends GYUSD to the protocol and in return  gets a mix of WETH, wstETH and rETH (minus the redemption fee).
+The redeemer sends gyUSD to the protocol and in return  gets a mix of WETH, wstETH and rETH (minus the redemption fee).
 The redeemed amount is split among the different collateral assets based on their current Stability Pool backing (see [link](#how-is-the-collateral-split-determined) for more info).

 <img width="910" height="229" alt="Redeption" src="https://github.com/user-attachments/assets/c0548fbc-e4af-4713-a5d6-1b9ac1e828b9" />